jereklas/emotion-repro/README.md

 can see render times drastically increase per component added.

 From observations it's almost like render times correlate to `#_of_stylesheets * #_of_components`.
-So 4000 _ 1(button) is some manageable render time, lets say 1 second.
-When you increase to 20 buttons it then becomes 4000 _ 20, and render times jump substantially into like the ~20 second range.
+So 4000 X 1(button) is some manageable render time, lets say 1 second.
+When you increase to 20 buttons it then becomes 4000 X 20, and render times jump substantially into like the ~20 second range.